 Next, I measured for the ones/units.
 I made those 2″ long.
 I measured 2″, 4″, 6″, and so on.
 And then I cut!

 And that’s all there is to it.
 It was cheap and simple!

 So, what shall we do with them?!
 How about a math center or math tub freebie?!

 Click the picture to download your freebie!

 Students choose a card (I included numbers 10-100) and use their pool noodle base ten blocks to build the number.
 They can draw a picture on their recording sheet!

 BAM!
 How much fun will these be in your classroom?!?!?!
 I am so glad that these were shared at the meet up!
 I can’t wait to get back to my ‘staches and introduce this center!

 Subscribe to get our latest content by email.

-A Kindergarten Smorgasboard of Pool Noodle Place Value was last modified: September 29th, 2016 by Greg Smedley-Warren
+Pool Noodle Place Value was last modified: August 23rd, 2018 by Greg Smedley-Warren

 Howdy, I am Mr. Greg.
 I have been teaching for 11 years.
 I spent a year teaching fifth grade, two years in second grade and am now in my 9th year in Kindergarten.
 Kindergarten is my passion and my calling but honestly, that wasn’t how it started.
 Read the whole story >